-UEE607: INDUSTRIAL DRIVES
+UEE613: INDUSTRIAL DRIVES AND AUTOMATION

 Course objective: To introduce the concept of electric drives and it features.
-To get familiarize with estimation of motor rating and solid-state controlled drives.
+To get familiarize with power converter-controlled drives and automation.

-Definitions and Dynamics of Electric Drives: Concept of electric drive and its classifications, Types of loads, Four-quadrant drive, Dependence of load torque on various factors, Dynamics of motor-load combination, Steady state stability of an electric drive system, Load Equalization.
+Electric Drives: Concept of electric drive and its classifications, Types of loads, Four-quadrant drive, Dependence of load torque on various factors, Dynamics of motor-load combination, Steady state stability of an electric drive system, Load Equalization.